 215-4946 Canada Way, Burnaby, BC, V5G 4H7

 Requesting access to information

 The majority of information held by the City of Burnaby can be accessed through normal requests to City staff without using FIPPA.
 A request for access to recorded or personal information that is not routinely available can be made using a formal process specified in FIPPA.
-For information on how to make a formal request to the City, click here.
+For information on how to make a formal request to the City, visit our access to information page.